vaibhav276/code-snippets/README.md

 ## Code Snippets
-I am starting this open source collection of interesting programming problems being solved in my favorite programming language (C++), for own practice as well as help to those looking for quick solutions/review/platform to quickly contribute.
+This is an open source collection of solutions to interesting programming problems, for own practice as well as for others to contribute.

-## Requirements
-1. g++ Compiler
-2. make utility

-## Steps to build
+## Instructions
-1. Clone the repo
-2. From root directory of the repo, run `make`

-Executable files will be created inside `target` directory

-## Steps to clean before commit
-1. From root directory of the repo, run `make clean`
+There are branches for each language that I am exploring, which contain instructions for that platform.

 ## License
 MIT